alikahwaji/WEB503-S2-21-Lab-Two/README.md

 ## :page_facing_up: Lab 2 Description

+:arrow_right: `Create a new repository using your GitHub account to set up GitHub pages and Jekyll.`

 :arrow_right: `Write the setup and installation instructions for GitHub pages and Jekyll you followed in the instructions.md.`

 :arrow_right: `Provide screenshots for each stage of the installation.`